jeff-pang/Algorithms/README.md

 ## General

 ### Manacher's Algorithm
-Search for longest Palindrome substring
+Search for longest Palindrome substring and can also find all palindromic substring in O(n) time complexity.

 |Best|Average|Worst|
 |---|---|---|